inovex/elements/doc/framework-integration/angular-instructions.md

 The components we provide in the Angular project are wrapped in Angular directives within an Angular library.
 All the `@Input` properties and `@Output` events of our components are included.
-This allows your IDE and compiler to infer all the type information from the given interfaces.
-So your IDE will give you code completion as well.
+This allows your IDE and compiler to infer all the type information from the given interfaces, which is compulsive for code completion to work properly.

-To use the inovex elements you need to integrate our module `InoElementsModule` into one of your App's module.
-The main module is most of the time called `AppModule`.
-If you've more than one module you should integrate the `InoElementsModule` into each module which will use at least one of our component or you integrate the components once in a shared module, so you only need to import it once.
-Which is highly recommended.
+To use the inovex elements, you need to integrate the `InoElementsModule` into one of your App's modules.
+The main module is usually called `AppModule`.
+If you have more than one module, you should integrate the `InoElementsModule` into each module that is supposed to use the inovex elements.
+Alternatively, you can also integrate the components into a shared module.
+This way, you only need to import the components once (recommended).

-You only need two lines of code to import the package and make them available in Angular:
+You only need two lines of code to import the package and make it available in Angular:

 ```typescript
 // src/app/app.module.ts